netlify/build/packages/config/docs/file_paths.md

 ## baseRelDir

 Boolean flag intended for backward compatibility.
-This is set for any Sites created since the end of 2019.
+This is set for any sites created since the end of 2019.

 When unset: